-This excursion was carried out in co-operation with SaimaaHoliday Oravi.
+This excursion was carried out in co-operation with SaimaaHoliday Oravi in May 2017.

 Would you like to see the cute Saimaa Ringed Seal in its habitat?

 Easy Seal Paddling Holiday is all about spotting seals while paddling in the National Park, having lunch by the open fire in the wild and enjoying the fresh spring nature.
-After a day outdoors, it’s nice to return to Oravi village and have sauna by the Oravi canal.
+After a day outdoors, it’s nice to return to Oravi village and enjoy a sauna by the Oravi canal.

 This is how the description of Oravi Village’s Easy Seal Paddling Holiday goes.
-I was about to take the excursion I had been waiting for weeks.
+I was about to take the excursion I had been waiting for.
 Finally, after a long and cold spring, I would be able to start the kayaking season.
-The best of all, I would do it on Lake Saimaa, the largest lake in Finland and the home of highly endangered Saimaa ringed seal.
+Best of all, I would do it on Lake Saimaa, the largest lake in Finland and the home of the highly endangered Saimaa ringed seal.

 I might have been waiting for the first kayaking trip of this summer for weeks or even months, but spotting Saimaa ringed seal is something I’ve been waiting for my whole life, ever since I spent my first summer holiday there at the age of 6.